Enabling staff movement

 Enabling staff movement toolkit

-The toolkit was first launched in August 2019 and the COVID-19 pandemic then saw rapid adoption of workforce sharing agreements (often referred to as workforce MOUs), to address the increased health and care pressures that resulted.
+The toolkit was first launched in August 2019 and the COVID-19 pandemic saw rapid adoption of workforce sharing agreements (often referred to as workforce MOUs), to address the increased health and care pressures that resulted.

 The ESM toolkit contains links to the following annexes: